This post may contain affiliate links, please read my full disclosure policy for more details.

 FO closing the hole using a yarn needle – watch this step by step video tutorial on How to close a hole in an Amigurumi piece

-We will surface crochet the nostrils onto the head – watch this step by step video tutorial on How to crochet animal nostrils for Amigurumi
+Surface crochet the nostrils onto the head using green yarn – watch this step by step video tutorial on How to crochet animal nostrils for Amigurumi

 Step 1: Mark the place where you would like to crochet the nostrils – you can use pins with large heads, stitch markers or a string (Pic No1 and No2)